MrOnlineCoder/Reckor/README.md

 They are:

-* botinfo - says general info about the bot by PM.
+* botinfo - says general info about the bot

 * joke - chooses random joke from **jokeList** in config and sends it to channel

-* time - says current time in PM
+* time - says current time

-* reload (ADMIN) - reloads bot config.
+* reload - reloads bot config

-* disconnect (ADMIN) - disconnects and shut downs the bot.
+* disconnect <reason> - disconnects and shut downs the bot with <reason>

+* rejoin - forces bot to rejoin channel

+* coinflip <option1> <option2> - makes a random choice of two options or default heads/tails when no arguments specified

+* plugins - displays plugins list

+* uptime - shows bot's uptime

-## Useful sections
+## Plugins

+Bot functionality can be extended with plugins.
+Plugin is a js-script file with special structure and all plugins are located in **plugins** folder.

-There are some sections, that add some functionality to bot.
+There are some default plugins.

 They are: